adoptium/infrastructure/FAQ.md

 ## Patching

 At Adoptium we use scheduled jobs within [AWX](https://awx2.adoptopenjdk.net/#/home) to execute our platform playbooks onto our machines.
-The Unix, Windows, MacOS and AIX playbooks are executed weekly to keep our [machines](https://github.com/adoptium/infrastructure/blob/master/ansible/inventory.yml) patched and up to date.
+The Unix, Windows, MacOS and AIX playbooks are executed weekly onto our [machines](https://github.com/adoptium/infrastructure/blob/master/ansible/inventory.yml) to keep them patched and up to date.

 For more information see https://github.com/adoptium/infrastructure/wiki/Ansible-AWX#schedules